tripadvisor tripadvisor tripadvisor

 Jubilee tour in golf cart: following the Apostle

-Continuing our Jubilee tour, our Golf Cart will take you to the church Santo Stefano Rotondo, one of the oldest in Rome.
-Santo Stefano Rotondo (‘round shape’) owns its name to the peculiar shape is was built in, with the altar located in the middle of the church and surrounded by columns.
+Continuing our Jubilee tour, together with our Golf Cart will take you to the church Santo Stefano Rotondo, one of the oldest in Rome.
+Santo Stefano Rotondo (‘round shape’) owns its name to the peculiar shape it was built in, with attention to the altar located in the middle of the church and surrounded by columns.
 The most important masterpiece inside the church is the series of 34 frescoes dedicated to the martyrdom of various saints.

 The next stop on our Jubilee tour in Golf cart will take you to the church Domine quo vadis, built on the spot where, according to the legend, St Peter, who was fleeing Rome to avoid crucifixion, met Jesus and asked him ‘Lord, where are you going?’ (hence the name of the church).
 A rock is kept in the church that allegedly bears the footprints of Jesus.